This post may contain affiliate links. Read my disclosure policy.

-This recipe was actually inspired by combining two recipes I have seen recently – Roasted Cauliflower and New Potatoes with Blue Cheese from Ann of The Fountain Avenue Kitchen, and Classic Green Bean Casserole Redux from Susan of The Wimpy Vegetarian.
+This recipe is inspired by combining two recipes I love – Roasted New Potatoes with Blue Cheese from Ann of The Fountain Avenue Kitchen, and Classic Green Bean Casserole Redux from Susan of The Wimpy Vegetarian.
 I took my favorite elements of each (well, I do love potatoes, but with watching my carbs, I felt I could forgo those), and combined them into one perfect veggie side dish.
 And let me tell you, between the toastiness of the roasted veggies, and the bite of the blue cheese, this is a simple and nutritious side packed with flavor.

 And you know you are drooling over that steak.
 Check it out HERE!

 Do you have a special meal planned for Valentine’s Day, or are you planning to go out?